 "[Now], I can just look in the mirror and see myself for who I really am; that I am a whole person; that I am complete."

-Since our inception in 2004, we have raised over $14 million to support our programs and directly served over 13,500 individuals through our Healing & Wellness programs.
-We have connected with over 1.5 million individuals through our website, blogs and social media efforts, garnering more than three million page views and over 42,000 hours of interaction with our content.
-We have secured more than one billion impressions in digital and print media about our issues.
+Since our inception in 2004, we have raised over $17 million to support our programs and directly served nearly 14,000 individuals through our Healing & Wellness programs.
+We have connected with over 2.5 million individuals through our website.
+We have secured more than three billion impressions in digital and print media about our issues.
 And we've effected policy changes in jurisdictions from New York to California.

 ENDTHEBACKLOG is a program of the Joyful Heart Foundation to shine a light on the backlog of untested rape kits throughout the United States.
 Our goal is to end this injustice by conducting groundbreaking research identifying the extent of the nation’s backlog and best practices for eliminating it, expanding the national dialogue on rape kit testing through increased public awareness, engaging communities and government agencies and officials and advocating for comprehensive rape kit reform legislation and policies at the local, state and federal levels.
 We urge you to learn more about the backlog, where it exists and why it matters.
 We invite you to take action and support efforts to end the rape kit backlog.
 Help us send the message that we must take rape seriously.